Earl of Halifax: Earl of Halifax (1944)

 The heir apparent is the present holder's only son, James Charles Wood, Lord Irwin (born 1977).

 The heir apparent's heir apparent is his only son, Hon.
 Rex Patrick Wood (born 2010).

-Male-line family tree
+Title succession chart

 Line of succession

 Only the first three in the line of succession are in remainder to the earldom and its subsidiary titles.
 All in the line of succession are in remainder to the earlier created viscountcy and its subsidiary titles.